per1234/EtherEventQueue/README.md

 Outgoing event queue for the EtherEvent Arduino library.
 EtherEvent provides easy to use password authenticated network communication via Ethernet between Arduinos and other devices running EventGhost, Girder, or any other program compatible with the EventGhost Network Event Sender and Receiver plugins.

-This is an alpha release.
-It is not thoroughly tested.
-Feel free to make pull requests or issue reports.
-Thanks!
+This is a beta release.
+I have been using it in my home automation system constantly for the last five months but some functions have not been thoroughly tested.
+Pull requests and issue reports are welcome.

 #### Required Libraries